Bealby/magnet-fishing/README.md

 ### Media

-- All photos and video were provided by Murray Bealby
+- All photos and video were provided by Murray Bealby.

 ### Acknowledgements